Last updated 7th May 2021

 This page contains information and links to resources pertaining to marriage law for the benefit of clergy in the Diocese.

-The principal statutory sources of law applying to marriage in England are the Marriage Act 1949 and the Church of England Marriage Measure 2008.
+The principal statutory sources of law applying to marriage in England is the Marriages and Deaths (Registration etc) Act 2019.